The weather depends on lots of different factors: wind speed, cloudiness, pressure, humidity, and others.

 AROME weather model, Paris weather in the Windy.app for iOS

-AROME is a regional France and the surrounding territories weather model by the Meteo France (French National Meteorological Service).
-Headquarters: Paris, France.
+AROME is a highly detailed regional weather model by the Meteo France (French National Meteorological Service).
+It is calculated for France and the surrounding territories and takes into account terrain and local processes.

 Learn more about AROME weather model in the Windy.app blog